-I’ve had a lifetime of dealing with the narcissistic spectrum from my own family of origin, to romantic relationships/marriages, co-workers, colleagues, neighbors, “friends” and current family members, but I didn’t realize what I was dealing with until I was forty-six years old when my own mother walked out of my house, discarding me like trash.
+I’ve had a lifetime of dealing with the narcissistic spectrum from my own family of origin, to romantic relationships/marriages, co-workers, colleagues, neighbors, “friends” and current family members, but I didn’t realize what I was dealing with until I was forty-six years old.

-I had no idea there was a name for the lifetime of confusion I felt and the feeling of something not being right, I just absorbed it, disassociated with it, or put things on the back burner to show up for my role as mom — until I stumbled upon the book by Dr. Karyl McBride called Will I Ever Be Good Enough?: Daughters of Narcissistic Mothers.
+I had no idea there was a name for the lifetime of confusion I felt and the feeling of something not being right — until I stumbled upon the book by Dr. Karyl McBride called Will I Ever Be Good Enough?: Daughters of Narcissistic Mothers.

 I know we can get through to the other side of this pain if we dig deep, which is what I did in my memoir Steel Town Girl.

 As survivors of immense abuse in childhood, we have to continue to undo the damage that’s been so generously bestowed upon us, and as adults, we have to heal that while holding firm to boundaries to prevent further abuse.
 Boundaries can feel like a discard, but they are not, and healing can make you feel narcissistic— but you’re not.
 It’s all so disorienting to our brains and confuses the heart you’re trying to keep open.